It’s Super Bowl week and what better appetizer to serve than this fantastic G.O.A.T. cheese to Honor Tom Brady and the Bucs.

 First of all, apologies to my sister, Ashley, who despises peppers, but for this show stopper appetizer to serve at your Super Bowl party – peppers are a must.
 I first came across this recipe over 10 years ago when I began hosting little cocktail parties for the Winter Park Crew moms each year.
 This was one of my favorite dishes to serve.
 It is simple to prepare, but looks impressive on the buffet.
 The original recipe comes from Celebrate The Rain, the beautiful cookbook from the Junior League of Seattle.
 I adore this cookbook and you will see many dishes on my blog based upon recipes I’d experimented with from Celebrate the Rain.
 This is not your mother’s Junior League cookbook- no cream of mushroom casseroles.

 Smooth and tangy creamy goat cheese is warmed through with peppers dressed in a balsamic glaze is a perfect Northwest dish, but really- it is perfect for company anywhere.
-Use leftover baguettes from yesterday’s roasted pumpkin dish to scoop up the yummy cheese.
-Enjoy!
+Use toasted baguette slices to scoop up the warm cheese or cracker pepper water crackers.

 4 TBSP olive oil